THE-Engineering/indonesia-api/README.md

 Those messages are to notify this application of changes in Amazon S3

-Wherever possible you should make changes in AWS _before [starting this application](#serving-the-json)_, or else _wait for the rocket_ before making changes in AWS
+Wherever possible you should upload files into AWS _before [starting this application](#serving-the-json)_, or else _wait for the rocket_ before making changes in AWS

 <img alt="Screenshot showing output in the terminal at application start" src="docs/images/rocket.png" width="245px" />